Meet the Chief and Command Staff

 Emergency Services Assistant Chief

-Brad Bolen is an executive Chief Officer for the Boise Fire Department with 30 years of experience in the fire service, and the current rank of Assistant Fire Chief managing the Emergency Services Division.
+Brad Bolen is an executive Chief Officer for the Boise Fire Department with over 30 years of experience in the fire service, and the current rank of Assistant Fire Chief managing the Emergency Services Division.
 The Emergency Services Division is comprised of 285 personnel reporting to 3 Division Chiefs who manage Operations, Training and Safety, Special Operations, and Emergency Medical Services.
 Additionally, he is part of the Fire Chief’s Executive Team which is involved in setting program direction, as well as supporting the city-wide initiatives and goals, implementing standards and policies, and adjusting the course of our mission to meet the community’s needs.

 headshot of Romeo Gervais